Don Anderson (American football)

-Donald Cortez Anderson (born July 8, 1963) is a former American football cornerback in the National Football League for the Indianapolis Colts and Tampa Bay Buccaneers.
-He played college football at Purdue University.
+Donald Cortez Anderson (born July 8, 1963) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Indianapolis Colts and Tampa Bay Buccaneers.
+He played college football for the Purdue Boilermakers.

-Early years
+Early life

-Anderson attended Cody High School.
+Anderson was born and raised in Detroit, Michigan and attended Cody High School.
 He accepted a football scholarship from Purdue University, where he became a three-year starter.
 He tied the school record with 11 career interceptions.
+As a senior, he was honored by the Newspaper Enterprise Association (NEA) as a second-team All-American.

 Professional career

-Anderson was selected by the Indianapolis Colts in the second round (32nd overall) of the 1985 NFL Draft.
+Anderson was selected by the Indianapolis Colts in the second round (32nd overall) of the 1985 NFL draft.
 He was limited with injuries, appearing in five games as a backup cornerback, while making one interception and one forced fumble.
 He was released on August 26, 1986.

 On March 30, 1987, he was signed as a free agent by the San Francisco 49ers.
 He was released on August 28.

 On September 16, 1987, he was signed as a free agent by the Tampa Bay Buccaneers, to replace an injured Vito McKeever.
 He appeared in 11 games as a backup cornerback and recovered one fumble, during the strike shortened season.
 He was released before the start of the 1988 season.